Zuzuna54/Topic-Modelling/docs/SYSTEM_STRATEGY_EXPLAINED.md

 For each clean message, we run multiple analyses **simultaneously**:

 - **Semantic Analysis**: Convert the text into a mathematical "fingerprint" (embedding vector) that captures its meaning
-- **Sentiment Analysis**: Is this message happy, sad, angry, or neutral?
+- **Contextual Sentiment Analysis**: Determine emotional tone considering user relationships and conversation history
-- **Toxicity Detection**: Is this message harmful or inappropriate?
+- **Contextual Toxicity Detection**: Detect harmful content by analyzing relationship dynamics, escalation patterns, and conversation context to distinguish genuine toxicity from friendly banter
 - **Topic Matching**: Does this message relate to topics we already know about?

 This all happens in parallel - like having multiple experts examine the same evidence simultaneously.